Add a dose of cheer to your spring decor with these colorful pot painting ideas that are decoupaged with pretty scrapbook paper.

 I filled my paper mâché pots with Spanish moss and faux succulents.
 They would also be darling storage for paint brushes, pens or makeup brushes!

 Have you started any spring crafting yet?
-If you’re a fan of planters and pots like me, you can also check out this Tiered DIY Planter and this DIY Spring Decor Planter Box for some more spring inspiration.
+If you’re a fan of planters and pots like me, you can also check out this Tiered DIY Planter for some more spring inspiration.

 Happy Spring and I’ll see you next time!